pathfindrDK/cadabra/readme.md

 Before running the jar file, make sure
 1. You fetched the cadabra binary
 2. You have set the `CADABRA_LICENSE` in your `.env` file.
-3. You are running cadanra service
+3. You are running cadabra service on port 9000 (default port is 8000)